vippsas/vipps-login-api/vipps-login-api-faq.md

 particular merchant.
 Note: Different merchants will get different subs for the same end user.

 Some merchants can get access to NIN.
 Merchants need to request this separately.

+## If a user changes phone numbers, is the `sub` still the same?

+Yes, it's connected to the national identity number (nin).

 ## Who can get access to NIN and how?